weihan1/transientangelo/README.md

 ### Making 360 degrees videos
-For the 360 degrees videos, you need a trained model and 360 degrees poses.
+For the 360 degrees videos, you need a trained model and 360 degrees poses (I can send through email).
 Then, simply use the evaluation command structure (with the corresponding config path) and append `dataset.name=captured-movie system.name=movie-system` for the captured dataset and `dataset.name=blender-movie system.name=movie-system` for the simulated dataset.
 Looks like this:
 ```
 python launch.py --config <CONFIG_PATH> --gpu <GPU_ID> --resume <CKPT_PATH> --test dataset.scene=<SCENE> dataset.num_views=<NUM_VIEWS> dataset.name=blender-movie system.name=movie-system
 ```